-The Tasmanian Abalone Fishery Harvest Strategy establishes arrangements to manage the catch at levels that prevent overfishing and ensure that Tasmanians can enjoy plentiful resources for generations to come.
+The Tasmanian Abalone Harvest Strategy guides management of the fishery to prevent overfishing and ensure that Tasmanians can enjoy plentiful resources for generations to come.

 Background

-Following public consultation and advice from the Abalone Fishery Advisory Committee (AbFAC) and the Recreational Fishery Advisory Committee (RecFAC), a Harvest Strategy to guide management of the Abalone Fishery was first approved by the Minister in 2018 and is still in use today.
+Following public consultation and advice from the Abalone Fishery Advisory Committee (AbFAC) and the Recreational Fishery Advisory Committee (RecFAC), a harvest strategy to guide management of the abalone fishery was first approved by the Minister in 2018.

-The harvest strategy identifies objectives for fisheries management, including ensuring abalone are sustainably harvested, seeking to achieve those objectives through monitoring of fishery performance, with performance indicators linked to management actions.
+The harvest strategy identifies objectives for fisheries management, including ensuring abalone are sustainably harvested, and seeks to achieve those objectives through monitoring of fishery performance, with performance indicators linked to management actions.

 Review of the 2018 Strategy

-The Abalone Harvest Strategy was reviewed by the CSIRO in 2021.
-While the present strategy is working well, 20 recommendations were made for potential improvements.
+The Abalone Harvest Strategy (2018) was reviewed by the CSIRO in 2021.
+While the strategy is working well, 20 recommendations were made for potential improvements.

 Application